multimediamike/xbfuse/README.md

     xbfuse xbox-game.image-file /path/to/mountpoint -o use_ino
     stat --printf='offset: %i\nsize: %s\n' /path/to/mountpoint/default.xbe

-This 'stat' will print the absolute offset and size of the default.xbe file at the root of the filesystem.
+This `stat` command will print the absolute offset and size of the default.xbe file at the root of the filesystem.

 ### References: